Rural Hospitals

 There are many challenges to operating a hospital in the current healthcare environment:

-• Workforce recruitment and retention – Workforce is an ongoing challenge closely linked to the remote geographic location of the healthcare facility.
-Without adequate workforce, it is difficult for hospitals to provide necessary and high-quality services to meet the needs of their communities.
-To read about the factors that make recruiting, retaining, and maintaining an adequate workforce difficult for rural hospitals, see RHIhub's Recruitment and Retention for Rural Health Facilities and Rural Healthcare Workforce topic guides.
+- Workforce recruitment and retention – Workforce is an ongoing challenge closely linked to the remote geographic location of the healthcare facility.
+Without an adequate workforce, it is difficult for hospitals to provide necessary and high-quality services to meet the needs of their communities.
+To read about the factors that make recruiting, retaining, and maintaining an adequate workforce difficult for rural hospitals, see the Recruitment and Retention for Rural Health Facilities and Rural Healthcare Workforce topic guides.

 How many rural hospitals are closing, and why do they close?

-According to the North Carolina Rural Health Research Program, 138 rural hospitals closed between January 2010 and February 2, 2022.
+According to the North Carolina Rural Health Research Program, between January 2010 and January 22, 2025 86 rural hospitals closed and 64 hospitals converted to another facility type such as an outpatient clinic or nursing or rehabilitation facility.
 See the North Carolina Rural Health Research Program's Rural Hospital Closures for current information on rural hospital closures in both a list and map format.
-Rural Hospital Closures: Number and Characteristics of Affected Hospitals and Contributing Factors, a 2018 report from the Government Accountability Office, examines the causes and impact of rural hospital closures.
-Changes in Socioeconomic Mix and Health Outcomes in Rural Counties with Hospital Closures, 2005-2018 also explores the socioeconomic and health outcomes in rural counties that experienced hospital closures.
-The following Rural Health Research Recaps further summarize findings on rural hospital closures from FORHP-funded rural health research centers:
+Rural Hospital Closures: Number and Characteristics of Affected Hospitals and Contributing Factors, a 2018 report from the Government Accountability Office, and News Media Coverage of Rural Hospital Closures and the Causes, a 2024 brief from the North Carolina Rural Health Research Center, examine the causes and impact of rural hospital closures.
+Community Sociodemographics and Rural Hospital Survival also explores the socioeconomic and health outcomes in rural counties that experienced hospital closures.
+Rural Health Research Recap: Rural Hospital Closures: 2023 Update [not currently available online] summarizes findings on rural hospital closures from FORHP-funded rural health research centers.

 What other alternative hospital models have been used or proposed to serve rural communities?